Gravitas-GM/Orbit-Contracts/README.md

 ## Packages
 The directories in `/packages` are available as subtree splits on Github as `Orbit-<Lang>-Contracts`.
 See the README in each package root for more information.

+## Contributing
+The package subtrees are intended to be read-only repositories.
+Changes should be made to the packages in this monorepo, and the pushed out the package-specific repositories using `/push-packages.sh`.
+This script requires [splitsh/lite](https://github.com/splitsh/lite); follow the instructions in that repository for building the tool and adding it to git's exec path.

+After making your changes, be sure to commit and push before running `push-packages.sh`.